Proposed Rules for Adoption

-Teachers' and State Employees' Retirement System Board of Trustees and Local Governmental Employees' Retirement System Board of Trustees Decennial Rules Review Initial Report
+Teachers' and State Employees' Retirement System Board of Trustees and Local Governmental Employees' Retirement System Board of Trustees Decennial Rules Review Final Report

 report lists all Retirement Systems Division rules that are subject to Decennial

 Review with an initial designation of “necessary with substantive public

 interest,” “necessary without substantive public interest,” and “unnecessary.”
 The full text of the Retirement Systems

 Division rules can accessed here.

 certain Retirement Systems Division Rules are not subject to Decennial